Qiskit/qiskit/CONTRIBUTING.md

    function or class has been modified during the PR, please update the *docstring* accordingly.

-   If your pull request is adding a new class, function, or module also ensure that you've also added those to a documentation `autosummary` index to ensure that it is included in the api documentation.
+   If your pull request is adding a new class, function, or module that is intended to be user facing also ensure that you've also added those to a documentation `autosummary` index to include it in the api documentation.
    For more details you can refer to:

    https://qiskit.org/documentation/contributing_to_qiskit.html#documentation-structure